Scattering of non-relativistic finite-size particles and puffy dark matter direct detection: Size effect in puffy dark matter detection

 \subsection{Detection of nugget-type dark matter}

 The finite-size effect of particles can significantly impact their scattering cross section.
 For the scattering of large-size particles, as discussed in the preceding section, the cross section lies within the Born approximation regime.
 This implies that the interaction is effectively confined within the internal structure of the particles, resembling a short-range force.
 In this regime, the potential energy is much smaller than the kinetic energy, and thus the quantum mechanical and quantum field treatments are effectively equivalent.
 In contrast, for the scattering of small-size particles, this equivalence no longer holds, and accurate cross sections must be computed using partial wave analysis.
-In the following we focus on the scattering between a finite-size bound state of dark matter composed of a small number of constituent particles, such as a nugget-like dark matter with a small $N$, with a nucleus~\cite{Wise:2014ola,Wise:2014jva,Gresham:2017cvl,Bai:2018dxf}.
-Ref. \cite{Gresham:2017zqi} utilizes relativistic mean field theory and gives a systematic computation of nugget properties.
+Beyond that, these results can also be seen in Figs.~5-7.
+The scattering cross sections between small-size particles occur in the resonance and classical regions.
+As for the Bonn region, it corresponds to the case of large-size superheavy dark matter particles studied in the literature using quantum field theory to calculate the scattering cross sections~\cite{Cappiello:2020lbk,Boukhtouchen:2025vvg,Clark:2020mna,Carney:2022gse,Aggarwal:2024ngx,LZ:2024psa}.
+Similarly, current research on nugget type dark matter focuses on the supermassive mass range~\cite{Wise:2014ola,Wise:2014jva,Gresham:2017cvl,Bai:2018dxf}.
+Our work, focusing on the direct detection of bound state dark matter composed of a small number of particles, is a supplement to the direct detection research of nugget type dark matter.
+In the following we focus on the scattering between a finite-size bound state dark matter particle composed of a small number of constituent particles, such as a nugget-type dark matter particle with a small $N$, and a finite-size nucleus.
+Ref.~\cite{Gresham:2017zqi} utilizes relativistic mean field theory and gives a systematic computation of nugget properties.
 For nugget dark matter with a small $N$, the constituent density is low and the constituents are non-relativistic.
 In this case, the self-interaction force range between dark matter particles is large (with the dark matter particle radius smaller than the force range, $R_{\chi}\leq m_{\phi}^{-1}$).
 As a result, the effect of the mediator particle mass is not significant.
 The mass of the dark matter particle is approximately $Nm_{\chi}$.
 Using the non-relativistic formula for a fermi gas, the radius of the dark matter particle can be estimated as $R_{\chi}\simeq[81\pi^{2}/(4Ng_{\rm dof}^{2}\alpha_{\chi}^{3}m_{\chi}^{3})]^{1/3}$ (see Ref.~\cite{Wise:2014jva} for details).
 Here, $\alpha_{\chi}$ is the coupling constant for the self-interaction of the dark matter particles, $g_{\rm dof}$ is the number of degrees of freedom for the fermion field.
 The stability condition of the bound state provides a relation between the mass and radius of the nugget dark matter particle.
 Furthermore, in the detection of nugget-type dark matter, the use of partial wave analysis allows for a more predictive parameter space for dark matter–nucleus scattering.